Boryeong Mud Festival 2019, South Korea

 Accommodation during the Boryeong Mud Festival

 Hordes of tourists will descend on Boryeong during the festival and if you want to secure accommodation, you’ll have to book well in advance.
 Be aware that prices double during this period.
-Use our Hotel Booking Portal to find the best deals via Agoda or Booking.com.
+Use our site comparison engine below, which scours all the best hotel and flight sites so that you don’t have to.

 Many Koreans also offer minbaks as an extra source of income.
 These are rooms you can rent at homes of families and during the Boryeong Mud Festival there are more minbaks available than other kinds of accommodation – a great way to get to know the locals.